CESM1 Single Forcing Large Ensemble Project

 - Scroll to the bottom of that page under Child Datasets, and click on the component and time frequency you are interested in.

 - The files are organized by variable, listed at the end of each link.
 Click on the variable you are interested in.

 - Click on the Download Options button.
 At this point, if you have not logged into the Climate Data Gateway you can do so now.
 If you have not registered before, registration is free and quick.

 - Upon logging in you will see a file listing.
 Once you have identified a file that you would like to download, click on the check box to the left of the file name.
 Note that you can select multiple files on this page at once.
 (However, one cannot select/download multiple files across variables at once.)
 When you are finished selecting files, scroll to the top (or bottom) of the page and click on the Download Options for Selection box.

-- Click the Request File Transfer from Archive, and choose whether to use a Curl or Wget script to download your selected data.
+- Click the Request File Transfer from Archive, and choose whether to use a curl, wget or python script to download your selected data.